process-engine/process_engine_core/README.md

 ### FlowNodeHandler

 The `FlowNodeHandler` is the base class for all handlers.
-It provides an abstract `executeInternally`-method, where the derived handlers can implement their logic.
+It provides an abstract `executeInternally`-method, where the logic of the derived handlers is implemented.

-The base class also offers a private hook `afterExecute` that is executed after each FlowNode instance has finished.
+The base class also offers a private hook named `afterExecute`, which is executed after each FlowNode instance has finished.

-It can be used to perform tasks like saving the progress for a Process or exporting metrics, in short: Things common to all FlowNode instances.
+The ProcessTokenFacade contains all methods which implements common Tasks for FlowNode instances.
+An example would be to store a process' current state or exporting metrics.

 ### ProcessTokenFacade